Astro Invader: Gameplay

-At regular intervals, a small flying saucer descends from one of the three wide columns.
-Unlike the small aliens, the saucer absolutely must be killed - if it is allowed to reach the bottom of the screen, the player's ship is immediately destroyed.
-Saucers are worth anywhere from 100 to 400 points.
+At regular intervals, a small flying saucer descends from one of the three wide columns (in the Japanese version, from the wide column only).
+Unlike the small aliens, the small flying saucer must be completely killed.
+If it is allowed to reach the bottom of the screen, the player's ship is immediately destroyed.
+Small flying saucers are worth anywhere from 100 to 400 (in the Japanese version, 800) points.

-A counter on the large saucer tells the player how many aliens it has left to drop for that wave.
-When the counter reaches 000 the wave is over.
-Everything freezes at this point, including the player's ship and bullets and all descending saucers and aliens, and the large saucer flies away.
-A new large saucer carrying more aliens then flies in to take its place and begin the next wave.
-When the new saucer reaches the top-center, the game unfreezes and everything resumes exactly as it was before play was interrupted, with the new saucer continuing the job of dropping aliens.
+A counter on the large flying saucer tells the player how many aliens it has left to drop for that wave.
+The large flying saucer carries 200 (in the Japanese version, 100) aliens.
+When its counter reaches 000, the wave is over and player's ship and its bullets and all aliens and the descending small flying saucer pause at that point, and the large flying saucer flies away.
+A new large flying saucer carrying next set of aliens then flies in to take its place and begins the next wave.
+When the new large flying saucer reaches the top-center, the game unpauses and everything resumes exactly as it was before its gameplay was paused, with the new large flying saucer continuing the job of dropping aliens.